kelgrim/Topdown-4Directional-Arrows-Example/README.md

-# Example of 4 directional movement with arrows.
+# Example of 4 directional movement with arrows - In Godot with GDScript

 Arrows explode similarly to the original Zelda game.
 If you hold down fire for a second, it will shoot a power shot.

-Controles:
+Controls:
 WASD for movement.
 Space for shooting